 Journal goals and scope

-RIC is dedicated to promoting the distribution of important scholarly work at all levels: faculty/researchers, policy makers, economic professionals and other leading intellectuals’ studying innovation and competitiveness both on the micro and macro levels.
+RIC is dedicated to promoting the distribution of important scholarly work at all levels: faculty/researchers, policymakers, economic professionals and other leading intellectuals studying innovation and competitiveness both on the micro and macro levels.
 The Journal is interested in both theoretical and applied research with an emphasis on topics in international trade, factors conditions, demand conditions, firm strategy, structure and rivalry, human resource endowments, R&D capabilities, new technology adoption, managerial and organizational factors, models and process of innovation, innovation law and policy, innovation networks, technical change, marketing innovation, clusters and networks and other topics falling within the field of economics of innovation.

-- RIC is not tied to any particular strand of theory, academic discipline, or subject of research in the field of economic science investigating economics of innovation and competitiveness.
+- RIC is not tied to any particular strand of theory, academic discipline, or subject of research in the field of economic science investigating the economics of innovation and competitiveness.

 There is no subscription fee for the Journal's online version.
-The online version of this Journal is open access.
+The online version of this Journal is open-access.
 The content is freely available without charge to the user.
 Users are allowed to read, download, copy, distribute, print, search or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author, as long as they cite the source.

-Journal is published with the help of Ministry of science and education.
+Journal is published with the help of the Ministry of Science and Education.